Progressive Party (Iceland)

 The Progressive Party (Framsóknarflokkurinn, FSF) is an agrarian political party in Iceland.

-For most of its history, the Progressive Party has governed with the Independence Party.
-Since 30 November 2017, the party has been a coalition partner in the Katrín Jakobsdóttir government.
+From 30 November 2017 until the 2024 election, the party was a coalition partner in the Bjarni Benediktsson government.
 The current chairman of the party is Sigurður Ingi Jóhannsson who was elected on 2 October 2016.
 His predecessor was Sigmundur Davíð Gunnlaugsson, who was elected on 18 January 2009 and was Prime Minister of Iceland from 23 May 2013 to 5 April 2016.

+Throughout most of the 20th century, the party entered into coalitions with parties on both the Left and Right on the Icelandic political spectrum.

+Troughout most of the 20th century the party was a centre-left party, with many progessive and social democratic politicans leading the party, including Hermann Jónasson, Eysteinn Jónsson, Ásgeir Ásgeirsson, Ólafur Jóhannesson and Steingrímur Hermannsson.
+Steingrímur left office as leader in 1994, and when the new leader Halldór Ásgrímsson entered a coalition with the Independence Party in 1995, many cited the party going from the centre-left to the centre-right.
+Following Sigmundur Davíð Gunnlaugsson being elected leader in 2009, the party moved to a much more populist right wing based, and left its centre approach.
+Current leader since 2016, Sigurður Ingi Jóhannsson has taken the party back to the centre.

 History

 The Progressive Party was founded to represent Iceland's farmer class, which went from being dominant from settlement to the late 19th century to rapidly dwindling in the early 20th century as a result of industrialization and urbanization.
 Its primary support still comes from the rural areas of Iceland and its policy roots still stem from its origin as an agrarian party, although it has since come to self-identify as a liberal party, though this is disputed outside of the party.
 It was founded in 1916 as a merger of two agrarian parties, the Farmers' Party (Bændaflokkur) and the Independent Farmers (Óháðir bændur).
 In 1956 the party almost agreed to an aborted merger with the Social Democratic Party.
 Throughout Iceland's history as a self-governing and independent nation, the Progressive Party has most often been the second largest political party in the country.
 It has often joined government coalitions with either the Independence Party on the centre-right, or with centre-left parties.
 During the period 1927–1990, the Progressive Party held the prime minister post for thirty years and spent more than two-thirds of the time in coalition government.